SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em01_voltage_scaling/readme.md

 4. Zoom in on the Y-axis (current) and observe the change in current draw each time the PB0 push button is pressed to toggle between VS2 and VS1.

-### Note for testing on xG26 and xG27 ###
+### Note for Testing ###
+On BRD4182A, BRD4204D, BRD4270B, BRD4117A, BRD4194A

-On BRD4117A/BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD.
+and BRD4400C VMCU is a 3.3V supply that powers AVDD and IOVDD.
 In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
-Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.
+Due to the design of the radio board, these boards do not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.

-### Note for testing on xG28 ###
+### Additional note for testing on xG28 ###
 On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current when supplied power via logic high on GPIO PD02.
 The pin is configured in disabled mode (high-Z) by default, thus SPDT